 There are not many who believe more strongly in privacy and freedom than us.
 Just like our support for Google Play does not mean that we agree with Google’s position on privacy (in fact, we have condemned it strongly), supporting Huawei does not imply that we agree with China’s position on a number of issues.
 Our goal has always been to make privacy accessible to as many people as possible, and we just don’t think that goal is best served by cutting off support for the hundreds of millions of people who use Huawei devices.

 We hope this offers more clarification and context to the community about this matter.
 As per our usual policy of full transparency, any decision that is made will always be announced to the Proton community on this blog.
-We welcome also your input in the comments below or on social media.
+We welcome also your input on our social media channels on Twitter and Reddit.

 The ProtonMail Team